Why do i feel drained after talking to my boyfriend?

 15-minute skills practice + take-home scripts

-Your personalised Drain→Gain plan
+Your personalized Drain→Gain plan

 Two boundary scripts for this week